stephenbawks/aws-ssm-parameter/README.md

 * Parameter names can include only the following symbols and letters: `a-zA-Z0-9_.-/`
 * A parameter name can't include spaces.
 * Parameter hierarchies are limited to a maximum depth of fifteen levels.

+### SSM Parameter Tiers
+Parameter Store includes standard parameters and advanced parameters.
+You individually configure parameters to use either the standard-parameter tier (the default tier) or the advanced-parameter tier.

+[Check out the AWS documentation](https://docs.aws.amazon.com/systems-manager/latest/userguide/parameter-store-advanced-parameters.html) about the differences between the two different tiers.

 ## Examples